-My third poetry collection, Love Something, is forthcoming from Main Street Rag Publishing in the Fall of 2022.
+My third poetry collection, Love Something, has been released by Main Street Rag Publishing in the Fall of 2022.

 In Love Something, Stewart reveals a bitter, sometimes monstrous personal history softened by compassion.
 For all he, his family, even country have suffered, this poet has chosen a life which refuses to be wasted.
 Stewart writes with a clarity of image and pacing which allows joining his pain, anecdotes, celebrations and humor to feel irresistible and welcome.
 Reading this book is as natural as curiosity and says love all you are able. ~Jody (Pamela) Stewart, author of Infrequent Mysteries, The Red Window, & Ghost Farm )